quacksouls/bitwalk/plan.md

   - At most 9 Hacknet nodes.
   - Each node at most Level 50.
   - No need to upgrade RAM and Cores.
+  - Now is a good time to start implementing some kind of logger.
+Use the logger to log main events in your scripts.
+Use the logger in `hnet.js`.

 - [ ] Farm Hack XP
   - Write a script `xp.js` to farm Hack XP from joesguns.